Reader Jimmie wrote in with a good question about the ideal down payment on a car:

 If you’re buying new, you’ll probably want to put down at least 20%.
 That way, you won’t start off our new loan “underwater.”
 Even if you’re able to qualify for a loan with low APR, it still isn’t wise to owe more on your car than it is worth.

 What would happen if you lost your job and could no longer afford the payments?
 If your loan was underwater, you wouldn’t even be able to sell your car and break even.
 Or what if you totaled the car and your auto insurance only paid you for the car’s fair market value, not what you still owed on it?
 If you didn’t pay for an insurance add-on for that situation, you’d be left owing money on a hunk of scrap metal.

 With an older car, you’ll still experience some depreciation, although on a much smaller scale.
 However, I would still try to save up at least 10% in order to start off the new loan with some equity.

 And don’t forget: The bigger your down payment, the smaller the loan you might end up with.
 Your monthly payment will reflect how much you actually borrowed, for better or worse.
 Once you figure out whether you’re buying new or used, move on to the next step.

 What’s the actual best loan offer you can get?

-Also, remember that what you have saved for a down payment isn’t necessarily what you have to pay.
-If you have 40% saved up and can get an astoundingly low interest rate with only paying 20%, you don’t have to cough up that extra 20% – keep it for your emergency fund or for saving for the next car you’ll have to buy.
+Also, remember that what you have saved for a down payment isn’t necessarily what you have to put down.
+If you have 40% saved up and can get an astoundingly low interest rate by only paying 20%, you don’t have to cough up that extra 20% – keep it for your emergency fund or save it for the next car you need to buy.

-Here’s what you should do, summed up in one sentence: Have at least a 20% down payment (unless you’re buying an old car, then 10% is the bare minimum), but if the interest rate is over 7%, save for a bigger down payment and wait until you absolutely need the car.
+Here’s what you should do, summed up in one paragraph: Have at least a 20% down payment — unless you’re buying an old car, then 10% is the bare minimum.
+If you find that the interest rate is over 7%, save for a bigger down payment and wait until you absolutely need the car.